RedPenguin88/dotfiles/etc/pacman.d/hooks/README.md

 - Updates of Bash will overwrite `/bin/sh` with the default symlink.
 - This hook relinks `/bin/sh` every affected update
 - *Important:* Ensure all your `/bin/sh` scripts are POSIX compliant, e.g. there exist no "bashisms"

+## bat.hook

+- I use custom themes for bat (cat replacement), which sometimes require rebuilding the binary cache for bat after update
+- This hook automates this process after each update
+- Depends on `bat`